MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Remove-MgRoleManagementEntitlementManagementRoleAssignmentRoleDefinitionByRef.md

 ## SYNOPSIS
 The roleDefinition the assignment is for.
-Provided so that callers can get the role definition using $expand at the same time as getting the role assignment. roleDefinition.id will be auto expanded.
 Supports $expand.
+roleDefinition.Id will be auto expanded.

 ## SYNTAX